tranhelen/tranhelen/_posts/2019-05-25-responsivecontentdisplay.md

     </figcaption>
 </figure>

-Take Instagram as an example.
+Take a look at Instagram as an example.
 The square photo restriction felt like it had a lot to do with the devices at the time.
 As time went on, users became more _aware_ of the frame and creative output was altered specifically because of the unique crop.

 Although more photographic ratios are allowed now, there remains a couple which aren't, and so we're still making concessions.